-How accurate is my Fitbit?
+How accurate is your Fitbit?

 Why is my Fitbit measuring extra steps?